pathakraul/blog/content/post/hugo_post_githubpages.md

 #categories = [""]
 tags = ["hugo", "github"]
 summary = """
 Easy way to deploy hugo static website to github pages.
+If you already know how to use Hugo, and you've never used GitHub Pages before, and you just want to figure out how to get everything wired up and deployed with the least amount of fuss necessary, then a lot of the blog posts and tutorials you'll find are going to be a bit frustrating.
 """

 +++